Semantic Segmentation with a Sparse Convolutional Neural Network for Event Reconstruction in MicroBooNE: Summary

 \section{Summary}

 We have presented the performance of \sssnet\ in the task of semantic segmentation on simulated data from the MicroBooNE detector.
 The output of \sssnet\ plays an important role in many tasks such as vertex finding, shower reconstruction and energy reconstruction, and neutrino selection in the DL-LEE search in MicroBooNE, and is the first usage of SSCN in LArTPC data (beam-off) and realistic MC (neutrino interactions).
 The adaptation to sparse representation dramatically improves the inference time from $\approx$\,5\,s to $\approx$\,0.5\,s as well as the memory usage from $\approx$\,5\,GB to $\approx$\,1\,GB.
 In addition, there is an improvement in the accuracy of the test sample due to no-image-dilation preserving the sparsity and locality of the information.
 The current analysis uses only two classes (track and shower), however the network produces five-class segmentation which we plan to exploit in future analyses.
-The method that we have described here is transferable to other LArTPC detectors.
-This includes ICARUS, SBND, that are about to begin running on the same neutrino beamline as MicroBooNE, as well as for the DUNE experiment.